-Reported events include church/religious gatherings, family gatherings, weddings, choir practices, overnight youth camps, fitness classes, indoor recreational sporting activities, business conferences, and working in call centers.
-Widespread transmission has also been reported in long-term care facilities, homeless shelters, prisons, and meat and poultry processing facilities, as well as on board cruise ships.
+Reported events include church/religious gatherings, family or social gatherings, weddings, choir practices, overnight youth camps or high school retreats, fitness classes, indoor recreational sporting activities, business conferences, and working in call centers.
+Widespread transmission has also been reported in long-term care facilities, homeless shelters, prisons, immigration detention centers, and meat and poultry processing facilities, as well as on board cruise ships.

 Some individuals are supershedders of virus, but the reasons underlying superspreader events are often more complex than just excess virus shedding and can include a variety of behavioral, host, and environmental factors.